qradiolink/qradiolink/README.md

 Copyright and License
 -------------------
-- Most of the source code are released under the GNU General Public License version 3.
+- The program is released under the GNU General Public License version 3.
 Please see the COPYRIGHT and AUTHORS files for details.
 - Parts of the code are licensed under the MIT license.
 - Parts of the code are licensed under the BSD license.
 - Some graphical resources are licensed under LGPLv3